jrivas112/cse15l-lab-reports/labs/lab1.md

 [user@sahara ~]$
 ~~~

-2. path to a directory as an argument: The command displays all the files and directories in the lecture1 directory
+2. path to a directory as an argument: The command displays all the files and directories in the lecture1 directory.
+The working directory before executing the command was "/home".
+There ws no error.
+Please see code block below.

 ~~~console
 [user@sahara ~]$ ls lecture1